jackclarkeparker/RB101/lesson_6/21/README.md

 ### Description of contents

-This directory contains two ruby files, `21.rb` is my 21 program, and `LS_21_solution.rb` is Launch School's program.
+This directory contains two ruby files; `21.rb` which is my program, and `LS_21_solution.rb` which is Launch School's program.

 I've included both files because some of the tasks from the bonus_features assignment for this project were implemented on Launch School's code, and some on my code.

 `21_messages.yml` passes string messages into `21.rb`

 The next item in this README file contains some explanations for how and where some of the bonus_features were implemented.